 The FL mount system was a breech-style mount.
 Like Nikon’s bayonet mount, it allowed for fast, precise lens changes thanks to a silver locking ring.
 Most FL cameras offered TTL meters with a CDS cell, and stop-down metering.
 Pretty standard fare for the era, and functionally the cameras were pretty comparable to the Pentax Spotmatic.
 Capable, but not yet on Nikon’s level for professional shooters.

 In 1971 Canon released their first truly pro-spec SLR, the F-1, and with it the FL mount evolved slightly to become the FD mount.
 The FD mount used an identical mounting ring to the earlier system, but allowed for open aperture metering using a small arm positioned inside the mount ring.
-This seemingly minor change to the lens construction showed remarkable foresight on the part of Canon engineers, as it would ultimately allow the lens aperture to be controlled by the camera body (a trick that wouldn’t be realized in an SLR until the AE-1 of 1976).
-For now, shooters were stuck with the F-1 and FTb.
-Which one to pick…
+This seemingly minor change to the lens construction showed remarkable foresight on the part of Canon engineers, as it would ultimately allow the lens aperture to be controlled by the camera body (a trick that wouldn’t be realized in a Canon SLR until the EF of 1973).
+For now, shooters were stuck deciding between the F-1 and FTb.

 What’s the difference?